Marmot PreCip Pant

 Bought these for general rain wear/to take hiking in the mountains/rainy bike rides.
 All in all I like them very much the fabric is fine but seems like it could rip.
 I think they are rated at 15000 for waterproofness but I managed to soak them through (a little) once while spending four hours in a steady rain while power washing my deck.
 A brutal test for any rain wear although the Marmot Oracle Jacket kept my top half dry.

 All PreCip Pant versions

-In addition to the 4 men's reviews above, there is 1 review for another version of the PreCip Pant.
+In addition to the 5 men's reviews above, there are 2 reviews for other versions of the PreCip Pant.
 Read all reviews »